quicwg/base-drafts/draft-ietf-quic-transport.md

 been consumed, to avoid either exceeding flow control limits or deadlocking.

 On receipt of a RESET_STREAM frame, an endpoint will tear down state for the matching stream and ignore further data arriving on that stream.
-If a RESET_STREAM frame is reordered with stream data for the same stream, the receiver's maximum total size on that stream can be lower than the sender's total size.
-As a result, the two endpoints could disagree on the number of bytes that count towards connection flow control.
+Without the offset included in RESET_STREAM, the two endpoints could disagree on the number of bytes that count towards connection flow control if

 To remedy this issue, a RESET_STREAM frame ({{frame-reset-stream}}) includes the final size of data sent on the stream.
 On receiving a RESET_STREAM frame, a